 Timing Issue

-There are three components that must be timed in relation to each other correctly in order for an engine to run at its best:
+There are three components that must be timed in relation to each other correctly for an engine to run at its best:

 - Engine pick up – Is a sensor that signals the CDI to remove coil ground and fire spark plug

-- Crankshaft TDC (Top Dead Center) – Is a marked point on the crankshaft that porvides a signal maker for the engine pick up sensor
+- Crankshaft TDC (Top Dead Center) – Is a marked point on the crankshaft that provides a signal maker for the engine pick-up sensor

-- Camshaft – Responsible for valve train control and is timed to the crankshaft usually by timing chain. (some engines employ geared cam which means the valves are controlled by pushrods)
+- Camshaft – Responsible for valve train control and is timed to the crankshaft, usually by the timing chain. (some engines employ geared cam, which means the valves are controlled by pushrods)

 Ignition Timing